 How to buy varifocal glasses online:

-Buying varifocal glasses or lenses is as simple as selecting it as an option when choosing your lenses.
+Buying varifocal glasses is as simple as selecting it as an option when choosing your lenses.

 It is quicker, more efficient and cheaper than visiting the high st.